comyar/CZWeatherKit/README.md

 Additionally, weather services differ in the variety of locations they support.
 For example, Wunderground allows you to query by City/State, City/Country, Zipcode, Latitude/Longitude, and IP address.
 Open Weather Map only allows you to query by City/State, City/Country, Latitude/Longitude.
 When performing requests to a service, ensure that the query type is supported.

 Finally, requests carry with them a detail level.
-A detail level loosely defines how much information you wish to retrieve for the request, but the meaning can vary from each service.
+A detail level loosely defines how much information you wish to retrieve for the request, but the meaning can vary for each service.
 For example, when requesting forecast data from Wunderground, a detail level of `CZWeatherRequestLightDetail` will retrieve a 3-day forecast and `CZWeatherRequestFullDetail` will retrieve a 10-day forecast.
 When requesting forecast data from Open Weather Map, a detail level of `CZWeatherRequestLightDetail` will retrieve an hourly forecast and `CZWeatherRequestFullDetail` will retrieve a daily forecast.

 ### Adding New Services

 Services can be added somewhat painlessly to CZWeatherKit.
 To be a weather service, a class should adopt the `CZWeatherService` protocol.
-Weather service objects separate URL generation/response parsing from performing requests.
-This allows new weather services to be added without any changes to the rest of the API.
+Weather service objects separate URL generation/response parsing from performing actual requests.
+This allows new weather services to be added without any changes to the rest of the CZWeatherKit's API.
 If you would like to contribute to this project by adding new weather services, please take a look at both `CZWundergroundService` and `CZOpenWeatherMapService`.

 # Testing

-The unit tests for the project aren't all-encompassing.
+The unit tests for the project aren't all-encompassing and are somewhat lacking.
 If you would like to add unit tests, that would be appreciated.

 The project is also being tested on the continuous integration service [Travis CI](http://travis-ci.org).
 You can check the build history [here](https://travis-ci.org/CZWeatherKit/CZWeatherKit).